Emille1723/Emille1723/README.md

 - :rocket: I'm Emille, a Full-Stack Software Engineer
 - :seedling: I'm currently keeping my Data Structures & Algorithms fresh with studying over some topics and using LeetCode
 - :telescope: I work primarily in Typescript environments to build scalable web applications.
-However I also have experience with the following technologies
+I also have experience working in the following technologies

 - Frontend Frameworks & Tools
   - HTML